Ha Tae-kwon: Career

 Ha made his first appearance in Olympic Games in 1996 Atlanta, competed in the men's doubles event partnered with Kang Kyung-jin.
 He and Kang reached the quarterfinals after beat Siripong Siripul/Khunakorn Sudhisodhi of Thailand and Jon Holst-Christensen/Thomas Lund of Denmark in the first and second round.
-In the quarterfinals they defeated by the Malaysian pair Yap Kim Hock/Cheah Soon Kit in straight games.
+In the quarterfinals they were defeated by the Malaysian pair Yap Kim Hock/Cheah Soon Kit in straight games.

 In 2000 Sydney, Ha qualified to compete in two events.
 Teamed-up with Chung Jae-hee in the mixed doubles, they finished their campaign in the second round, beat the Ukrainian Vladislav Druzchenko/Viktoriya Evtushenko and lost to eventual silver medalists Trikus Haryanto/Minarti Timur of Indonesia.
 In the men's doubles, he partnered with Kim Dong-moon.
 They had bye in the first round, beat Yap Kim Hock/Cheah Soon Kit of Malaysia and Ricky Subagja/Rexy Mainaky of Indonesia in the second and quarterfinals, lost to Tony Gunawan/Candra Wijaya of Indonesia in the semifinals, and won a bronze medal match against Choong Tan Fook/Lee Wan Wah of Malaysia.

 In 2004 Athens, Ha competed in the men's doubles with Kim Dong-moon as a third seeded.
 They had a bye in the first round and defeated Robert Mateusiak/Michał Łogosz of Poland in the second.
 In the quarterfinals, Ha and Kim beat Zheng Bo/Sang Yang of China 15–7, 15–11.
 They won the semifinal against Eng Hian/Flandy Limpele of Indonesia 15–8, 15–2 and defeated fellow Koreans Lee Dong-soo and Yoo Yong-sung 15–11, 15–4 to win the gold medal.

 In 2005, he competed at the Sudirman Cup, and helped the national team win a bronze medal.

 Ha graduated from the Wonkwang University.
 In 2008, he was coach of the national team, and in October of the same year he became the coach of Samsung Electro-Mechanics.